top of page

 • 3 min read

-These days, it's harder than ever not to feel overwhelmed.
-Even if you do your best to tune out the news or limit screen time, we’re still navigating unprecedented changes at a pace we’ve never experienced before — all while juggling family, careers, and personal interests.
+These days, it feels harder than ever not to feel overwhelmed.
+Even when we do our best to tune out the news or limit our screen time, we’re still navigating unprecedented change, at a pace we’ve never experienced before — all while juggling family, work, and personal interests.
 It’s a lot.
+Truly a lot.

-Recently, I came across a video by Mel Robbins (whom I started following after reading her book The Let Them Theory — highly recommend, by the way).
-The video was a short excerpt from one of her podcast episodes, but it stopped me in my tracks.
+Recently, I came across a video by Mel Robbins, whom I started following after reading her book The Let Them Theory — which I highly recommend, by the way.
+It was a short clip from her podcast, but her words stopped me in my tracks.
 She said:

-“If you’re feeling overwhelmed, I’m going to share something that sounds completely counterintuitive — but trust me when I say it will be a game changer: it’s time you ADD something to your life.”
+“If you’re feeling overwhelmed, I’m going to share something that might sound completely counterintuitive — but trust me, it’s a real shift in perspective: it’s time to ADD something to your life.”

-Yep.
-Not removing something — adding something.
-Something that fills your cup and brings you joy.
+Yes, you read that right.
+Not remove something — but add something.
+Something that fills your cup.
+Something that brings you joy.

-That night, a seed was planted somewhere in my creative self — but I still didn’t feel ready to dive back in.
-Until I watched Mel’s video.
+That evening, a small seed was planted somewhere within me — a creative seed.
+But I still didn’t feel quite ready to restart the process.
+Until I heard that video from Mel.

-The idea of adding something — something that sparked joy — was the gentle nudge I needed.
+The idea of adding something — something that sparks joy — was the gentle nudge I needed.

-I started thinking about what genuinely excited me these days, and right at the top of the list was the journey of building our small ecological home.
-As I reflected on the process so far — the frustrations, the small wins, the advice we’ve received — I realized I could use my writing skills to document it all and share it with others.
+I then asked myself what was truly energizing me these days.
+And right at the top of the list: our small ecological home-building project.
+As I reflected on the journey so far — the frustrations, the small wins, the lessons learned, the advice received — I realized I could use my writing skills to document this experience and share it with others.

-This past week, I poured my energy into building the EcoLuma blog.
-I brought the website to life, launched the social media accounts, and started creating content.
-Mornings over coffee and evenings before bed were suddenly filled with creative energy.
-My fingers couldn’t keep up with everything I wanted to say.
-The ideas flowed effortlessly.
+Over the past week, I dove into creating the EcoLuma blog.
+I brought the website to life, launched social media accounts, and began preparing content.
+My mornings started with a coffee and a keyboard, and my evenings ended the same way.
+My creative energy flowed freely.
+It felt like my fingers couldn’t type fast enough to keep up with everything I wanted to express.

-For me, it was reconnecting with my voice through writing and pouring it into something that truly matters to me.
-For you, it might be painting, dancing, gardening, learning something new, or simply giving yourself permission to follow joy again.
+So if you’re feeling overwhelmed too — not just busy, but drained, disconnected — maybe it’s not about doing less, but about doing more of what feeds you.
+For me, it was reconnecting with my voice through writing and channeling my energy into a project that feels meaningful.
+For you, it might be painting, dancing, gardening, learning something new, or simply making real space for joy again.

 We often think the solution is to subtract.
 But sometimes, the most healing thing we can do is add — something meaningful, something that fills our cup.